Car Accident Pain and Suffering Damages

 - Potentially misleading results - A model who is disfigured in a car accident, for example, may have lower hospital bills than a computer engineer who broke bones.
 Their disfigurement, however, might cause more emotional and psychological distress, since models largely rely on their physical appearance to earn a living.

 Although the multiplier method is imperfect, it does provide a starting point in determining the amount of car accident pain and suffering damages to claim.

 The lack of an objective standard for setting car accident pain and suffering damages means that qualified legal assistance can make a big difference in the amount of compensation you recover.
-An experienced lawyer will know the attitudes of insurers and local juries, invaluable information when making your claim.
-Contact a local attorney for a free claim evaluation to learn more.
+If you were in a car accident, speak with an experienced car accident lawyer who will not only know the applicable laws but also have an insight into the attitudes of insurers and local juries, which will be invaluable information when making your claim.

 Contact a qualified auto accident attorney to make sure your rights are protected.